Brian Jungen: Artistic approach

 In 2004, he participated in A Grain of Dust A Drop of Water: The 5th Gwangju Biennale in Gwangju, Korea.
 An exhibition of Jungen's work was held at the Vancouver Art Gallery (Canada) from January 28 to April 30, 2006.
 Later that year he also held an exhibition at the Tate Modern from May 20 to July 9, 2006.
 In 2008 he participated in the Sydney Biennale exhibiting his installation entitled Crux.

-Jungen is the first living Native American artist to exhibit at the Smithsonian's National Museum of the American Indian (NMAI) in Washington, D.C. with his survey exhibition entitled "Strange Comfort" that was on view from October 16, 2009 to August 8, 2010.
+Jungen is the first living Native American artist to exhibit at the Smithsonian's National Museum of the American Indian (NMAI) in Washington, D.C., with his survey exhibition entitled "Strange Comfort" that was on view from October 16, 2009, to August 8, 2010.
 Jungen won the 2010 Iskowitz Prize for visual arts.

 In 2011, Jungen unveiled three public sculptures at the Banff Centre entitled The ghosts on top of my head, consisting of white powder-coated steel benches, each in the shape of an antler from an elk, moose, and caribou.

-His sculpture entitled Carapace was inspired by Jules Verne's mythical giant animals and was exhibited in Loire Valley, where Jules Verne is from.
+His sculpture titled Carapace was inspired by Jules Verne's mythical giant animals and was exhibited in Loire Valley, where Jules Verne is from.
 It was also shown at the Art Gallery of Alberta in Edmonton in 2011.
 He grew up in an isolated community in the Peace River area in credits this with stimulating his creativity.